britter/website/src/content/blogs/2025-01-09-nixos-modules.md

 ```

 In the config block of our module we could map over the greetings and write conditions to the python file.
-Unfortunately due to Python being indentation sensitive the code get's a little bit messy:
+Unfortunately due to Python being indentation sensitive the code gets a little bit messy:

 ```nix
 server = pkgs.writeText "demo-server.py" (''